 Most classes meet once per week for six sessions.
 The registration fee for an unlimited number of classes is $65/term.
 The fee is discounted to $50 for enrolling by the deadline.
 A registration form is included with the course catalog.

-Most courses are filled on a first come, first served basis, but some popular courses are populated with a lottery.
 The Curriculum Committee works diligently to find provocative study leaders for our classes.
 Courses are normally held during daylight hours and most classes meet on campus.
 Osher has two dedicated classrooms in Wean Hall and utilizes the Martha Orringer conference room in Hunt Library for smaller classes.
 Off-campus class locations include the City Theater, Dance Alloy, Friends Meeting House, Rodef Shalom Temple, and Wilkins Community Center.

 See our 2012 highlights video which was presented at the Annual Meeting.